aLearningLad/Collinson-Algo-Challenge/README.md

 ```

 ### :two: Run Tests
+There are three in total, one for each test case in the problem
 ```
 npm test
 ```

 ### :three: Run the function itself
-Edit the arguments passed into *src/answer.ts* and then:
+Optionally edit the arguments passed into *src/answer.ts* and then:
 ```
 npm  start
 ```